rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/SQL Injection/Introduction.md

 ```
 ## Cheat Sheet
 This [cheat sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet) contains some examples of useful syntax that you can use to perform a variety of tasks that often arises when performing SQL injection attacks.

+There will be times where the `SELECT` keyword won't work.